 We plan the garden paths

-In order for the tracks to blend in harmoniously withgeneral style and architecture of garden plots, they must be properly planned.
-Both visually and functionally the garden is divided into several zones.
-The main task of paths and paths is to facilitate the way to garden buildings, beds and flower beds.
-Depending on its purpose, the tracks must have a different width, length and shape.
-How to calculate the width of the garden path?
-The main "highways" lead from the gate to the house and from the house to other frequented buildings (kitchen, gazebo, toilet, shed, pool).
+In order for the paths to fit harmoniously intothe general style and architecture of garden plots, they must be properly planned.
+Both visually and functionally, the garden is divided into several zones.
+The main task of paths and trails is to facilitate the path to garden buildings, beds and flower beds.
+Depending on their purpose, paths should have different widths, lengths and shapes.
+How to calculate the width of a garden path?
+The main "highways" lead from the gate to the house and from the house to other frequently visited buildings (kitchen, gazebo, toilet, shed, pool).
 Their width should be from one to one and a half meters.
-Tracks, which have to go less often, you can do less - half a meter, meter.
-And quite narrow (no more than half a meter) - the paths between the beds.
-Counting the length, you do not have to particularly philosophize.
-It will determine the distance to the destination (unless you are a supporter of workarounds).
-But with the form the situation is somewhat different.
-If, by arranging a garden, you adhere to a certain style, then the shape of the path in the garden should be solved in the same style.
-So, for example, for a classic English or Japanese garden, straight paths are appropriate.
-If the style of your garden can be called landscape or rustic, then it will organically look winding and winding paths.
-But most often garden paths are laid along the already traversed path.
-And its geometry is determined by encountering obstacles (or lack thereof).
-Therefore, the shape of the track in this case it is better not to change - you will still walk the way you are used to.
-So, your plans are in order, and then the most difficult choice is to be made. beautiful paths in the garden with your own hands
+Paths that you have to walk less often can be made narrower - half a meter, a meter.
+And very narrow (no more than half a meter) - paths between the beds.
+When calculating the length, you do not have to be too clever.
+It will be determined by the distance of the destination (unless you are a supporter of roundabout routes).
+But with the shape, things are a little different.
+If you adhere to a certain style when arranging your garden, then the shape of the path in the garden should be decided in the same style.
+For example, straight paths are appropriate for a classic English or Japanese garden.
+If the style of your garden can be called landscape or rustic, then winding and twisting paths will look organic in it.
+But most often, garden paths are laid along an already trodden path.
+And its geometry is determined by the obstacles it encounters (or lack thereof).
+Therefore, it is better not to change the shape of the path in this case - you will still walk the way you are used to.
+So, your plans are in order, and now comes the most difficult choice.beautiful paths in the garden with your own hands

 We choose the construction

-Track coverage determines its device.
-Tracks can be monolithic, bulk and cobbled.
-Here everything depends on your preferences, means and physical abilities.
-Monolithic tracks are made of cement, concrete and asphalt.
-They are durable, durable and reliable.
+The track surface determines its design.Paths can be monolithic, bulk and paved.
+Here everything depends on your preferences, means and physical capabilities.
+Monolithic paths are made of cement, concrete and asphalt.
+They are durable, strong and reliable.
 But!
-If you make paths in the garden yourself, then think carefully before choosing this method.
-It requires certain building knowledge and skill.
-Therefore (in order not to have a deplorable result), do not experiment.
-A more suitable way for self-organization of garden "highways" - bulk.
-Tracks can simply be covered with sand, wood mulch, gravel, pebbles or rubble.
-Of course, this method also implies the use of building rules.
+If you are making paths in the garden yourself, then think carefully before choosing this method.
+It requires certain construction knowledge and skills.
+Therefore (in order to avoid a disastrous result) do not experiment.
+A more suitable method for independent construction of garden "highways" is bulk.
+Paths can simply be covered with sand, wood mulch, gravel, pebbles or crushed stone.
+Of course, this method also implies the use of building codes.
 But it is quite feasible even without the involvement of specialists.
-And, finally, the most common way today is paving.
-That's where there is a frenzy of your fantasies and artistic ideas!
-Pave the path can be a natural (or artificial) stone, and wood, and paving slabs, and bricks.
-So in the end, choose?
+And finally, the most common method today is paving.
+This is where your imagination and artistic ideas can run wild!
+You can pave a path with natural (or artificial) stone, wood, paving slabs, and brick.
+So what should you choose in the end?

 Choose the materials

-Natural materials - stone, wood, gravel andsand.
+Natural materials – stone, wood, graveland sand.
 Sand is the most accessible material.
-The tracks from it turn out beautiful and neat, but not for long.
-At least once a year, these tracks have to be updated.
-Stone is considered to be the best material for garden paths.
-An expensive aristocratic stone is granite, basalt, marble and porphyry.
-The tracks laid out from it look rich and thorough.
-But they have a significant disadvantage - they become very slippery in the winter.
-Under the tracks of such a stone, it is necessary to lay electrical heating systems.
-The lower the degree of slip (as well as the price), the stones are different.
-It is sandstone and limestone.
-The natural stone is sold in the form of a limestone and cobblestone.
-From other materials it is distinguished by a great variety of textures and a rich palette of colors.
-But, unfortunately, because of the high price it is not available to everyone.
-More reasonable prices for gravel, crushed stone and gravel.
-For the tracks of these materials, you should choose smaller stones, and on the roadside make a reinforcement.
+Paths made from it are beautiful and neat, but not for long.
+At least once a year, such paths have to be renewed.
+Stone is considered the best material for garden paths.
+Expensive aristocratic stone is granite, basalt, marble and porphyry.
+Paths made from it look rich and solid.
+But at the same time, they have a significant drawback - they become very slippery in winter.
+Electric heating systems must be installed under paths made of such stone.
+Simpler stones have a lower degree of slip (as well as price).
+These are sandstone and limestone.
+Natural stone is sold in the form of flagstone and cobblestone.
+It differs from other materials in a wide variety of textures and a rich palette of colors.
+But, unfortunately, due to the high price, it is not available to everyone.
+More affordable prices are for gravel, crushed stone and pebbles.
+For paths made of these materials, you should choose smaller stones, and reinforce the sides.
 They (unlike the same sand) do not require frequent renewal, but are not very pleasant for bare feet.
-The tree is a special material, "alive and warm".
-It is used in the form of logs, logs, sawdust and mulch.
-Sawdust and mulch are poured in layers and compacted.
-Spilas are digging into the ground, and the boards are stacked on logs (logs).
-The main drawback of the tree is that it dehydrates from moisture.
-You can buy excellent modern materials from wood - decking and garden parquet.
+Wood is a special material, "alive and warm".
+It is used in the form of log cuts, boards, sawdust and mulch.
+Sawdust and mulch are poured in layers and rammed.
+The cuts are dug into the ground, and the boards are laid on bars (logs).
+The main disadvantage of wood is that it gets soggy from moisture.
+You can buy excellent modern materials made of wood - decking and garden parquet.
 They are more durable, but also more expensive.
-Artificial materials - paving slabs, bricks, rubble stone.
-Sidewalk tiles are very diverse in form and quality.
-Like an artificial stone, it is easy to use, and therefore very popular in the construction of tracks.
+Artificial materials - paving slabs, brick, rubble stone.
+Paving slabs are very diverse in both shape and quality.
+Like artificial stone, it is easy to use, and therefore very popular in the construction of paths.
 Brick can be called an ideal material.
 It does not fade, it is durable and frost-resistant.
 It is easy to fold geometric patterns from it.
-As you can see, different types of paths in the garden are determined not only by the way of their arrangement, but also by the materials for covering.
-The quality of garden "highways" largely depends on the coverage.
-The longevity of tracks is also affected by technology. comfortable walkways in the garden with your own hands
+As you can see, different types of garden paths are determined not only by the way they are constructed, but also by the materials used for the covering.
+The quality of garden "highways" largely depends on the covering.
+The durability of the paths is also affected by technology.comfortable walkways in the garden with your own hands

 Building Technologies

-We will not elaborate on the process of laying tracks in our garden - there are textbooks for this.
-However, let us dwell on the common points for any technology.
+We will not go into detail about the process of laying paths in your garden - there are textbooks for this.
+However, we will focus on the points common to any technology.

 • Foundation.
 This is most important for road construction.
 Under any path a drainage layer is necessary.
 Drainage will not allow water to accumulate and thereby protect the coating from damage.